ma82/session/README.md

 interface I wanted.
 I will add many comments and explanations when I have more time.

-## Documentation

-    make html

-**Warning** The above should work in any system, however I use that command with a (too buggy to share) patch to Agda that translates the Markdown paragraphs to HTML using `pandoc`.

-I guess the same can be done more properly using `PandocAgda` from Hackage (which I never tried), but you might need to change the command.

 ## Agda version

 I am using the development version of Agda